 The Alzheimer’s Association was founded in 1980 by a group of family caregivers and individuals who recognized the need for an organization that would unite caregivers, provide support to those facing Alzheimer’s and advance research into the disease.

 Jerome H. Stone, a true visionary in the Alzheimer’s movement, was our founding president.
 When his wife, Evelyn, was diagnosed with the disease in 1970, information about Alzheimer’s — even among the medical community — was limited.
 With drive and determination, Mr. Stone took a disease that was cloaked in silence and helped to create a global conversation.

-Today, the Association reaches millions of people affected by Alzheimer’s and other dementias.
-We are the leading voluntary health organization in Alzheimer’s care, support and research.
+Today, the Association reaches millions of people affected by Alzheimer's and all other dementia.
+We are the leading voluntary health organization in Alzheimer's care, support and research.

 Together, we can end Alzheimer’s.
 Donate today.